 Energy efficiency and green alternatives in the UK

 The UK scores highly when it comes to energy efficiency and sustainability.
-According to a 2018 report, it ranks 4th globally behind Germany, Italy and France.
+According to a 2018 report, it ranks fourth globally behind Germany, Italy, and France.

 There are various government energy efficiency schemes for households, including for example:

 - the renewable heat incentive (RHI) where you can save money by switching to an energy efficient supply;

 - the Green Deal which helps homes make energy-saving improvements;

 - home energy grants to help pay for one-off energy-saving improvements

 More information on government-backed schemes for homes and businesses is available here.